A view of the monument at the spomenik complex at Gornji Jelovac, Croatia.

 Photo 1: Ustaše soldiers standing over a pile of killed Partisan fighters near Kozara, 1942

-Photo 2: Yugoslav poster for the 1962 film 'Kozara'
+Photo 2a: Yugoslav poster for the 1962 film 'Kozara'

-Over the first 10 days Partisans were met with some success defending their positions, however, they began to tire and lose their fighting momentum.
+Over the first 10 days, Partisans were met with some success in defending their positions, however, they began to tire and lose their fighting momentum.
 By July 3rd, German forces began to break through Partisan defenses, which led to a subsequent Partisan defeat at the hands of the Axis coalition.
 During the final throes of battle, Tito and a small handful of Partisans were able to retreat as the enemy closed in, escaping towards Grmeč Mountain.
 He moved on to west Bosnia to reorganize his remaining forces after this loss.
 Of the original 3,000 actual Partisan soldiers who engaged in the battle, roughly 900 fighters survived, leaving the vast majority killed in action (Photo 1).
 In the aftermath of the battle, some surviving Kozara Partisans banded together in September of 1942 to create the 5th Krajina Assault Brigade.

-Meanwhile, of the peasant civilians who aided in the fight against the Axis offensive at Kozara, it is estimated that a upwards of 10,000 were killed during the battle itself (with some estimates ranging even higher), while an even greater number perished after the battle after being sent to the nearby death camps at Jasenovac.
+Meanwhile, of the peasant civilians who aided in the fight against the Axis offensive at Kozara, it is estimated that upwards of 10,000 were killed during the battle itself (with some estimates ranging even higher), while an even greater number perished after the battle after being sent to the nearby death camps at Jasenovac.
 The Battle of Kozara was by far the largest and most significant battle in the region of the NDH during the course of WWII.
-A Yugoslav film about the events which took place during the 'Battle of Kozara' was released in 1962, which was titled 'Kozara' (Photo 2) and directed by Veljko Bulajić.
+A Yugoslav film about the events that took place during the 'Battle of Kozara' was released in 1962, which was titled 'Kozara' (Photo 2a) and directed by Veljko Bulajić.
 The film was submitted as Yugoslavia's entry for the 'Best Foreign Language Film' in the 1963 US Academy Awards, however, it was not selected for consideration.
 If you are interested in watching this film, it can be watched in full and for free at Spomenik Database's Video Archive section.

 Spomenik Construction